KeelyTeh/PortfolioProjects/README.md

 ORDER BY 2,3;

 * Tableau Chart Explained -
 These charts show the percent of the population that received any vaccinations (at least one dose) as well as those who were fully vaccinated in six countries over time.
 Obviously, the partially vaccinated outnumbered the fully vaccinated, but it very greater among countries.
-This data could spark the invesigation of the reasons behind the lack of full vaccinations in the US in Mexico comparied to other countries.
+This data could spark the investigation of the reasons behind the lack of full vaccinations in the US and Mexico comparied to other countries.

 ### 3. Vaccination Statistics by Country
 * SQL QUERY -